DrRoad/fdk/README.md

 # Intro

-AutoForecast provides a collection of automated procedures to analyze, forecast time series data, and, generate insights for decision makers.
+FDK provides a collection of automated procedures to analyze, forecast time series data, and, generate insights for decision makers.
 The package has been designed to be modular and fast, giving the possibility to the user to get the results according to their needs frustration-free.
 The modules pack individual function that achieve the main steps of a typical Machine Learning project but centered on time-series data:

 1. Pre-processing
 2. Data wrangling